Countryside roads

 Driving in the dark

-A common shock for cityfolk is exactly how dark it gets at night in the country.
-Many areas don't have streetlights and lack the warming neon glow of 24 hour supermarkets and fast food places.
+A common surprise for those used to urban driving is exactly how dark it gets at night in the country.
+Many areas don't have streetlights and lack the neon glow of 24-hour supermarkets and fast food places.
 You'll need your headlights on full beam, just make sure to dip them if you see another car.

 Flooded roads